componavt/sns4human/src/vk/readme.md

-This application extracts text's data from VK.
+# How to connect to VK API and run *.ipynb scripts at Google Colab

-Guide to working with source files
+In order to use for example vk_group_all_posts.ipynb you need to:
-In order to use vk_group_all_posts.ipynb you need to:
+1. Clone this GitHub project to your computer.
-1. Download the config.py file
+2. Rename the file src/vk/config.example.py to config.py without "example".
-2. Create a VK application and get the token, see [dev.vk.com](https://dev.vk.com).
+3. Open [dev.vk.com](https://dev.vk.com), create VK application and get the token (pictured).
-3. Paste your token into the config.py file
+4. Paste your token into the file *config.py*.
-4. In Google Colab, upload the config.py file to session storage
+5. In Google Colab, upload the config.py file to session storage (pictured).

 | ![](../../images/vk4developers_access_token_2024.png) |
 |:--:|